Introduction¶

 For example, a company can have a Component Library for the basic Widgets for all its products (generic widgets for all smart devices), and create other industry-specific Libraries (smart-home specific, smart-watch specific, etc.) containing only a few extra Widgets and Components.

+These Component Libraries are independent, can be reused across many products, and can be independently versioned and managed.
 Imagine a Component Library as a collection of XML files that describe Widgets, Components, Screens, images, fonts, and other assets stored in a git repository, which can be a submodule in many projects.
+If someone finds a bug in the Component Library, they can simply fix it in one place and push it back to the git repository so that other projects can be updated from it.

 which is